Bright and photostable single-photon emitter in silicon carbide: Introduction

+with fitting parameters: $\tau_1(P_{\rm opt})$, $\tau_2(P_{\rm opt})$, and $\alpha(P_{\rm opt})$.
+These parameters result from the power-dependent decay rates from Eq.~\ref{eq:rate} , and thus depend on the respective excitation powers ($P_{\rm opt}$).
+The calculation of the individual decay rates and their power dependence is contained in Supplement 1.

-Fitting parameter $\tau_1$ describes an approximated 2-level system considering transitions between the ground and excited state.
-Assuming a single excited state, $\tau_1$ can be linearly approximated as indicated in Fig. \ref{LevelAnti}(e).
-At zero optical excitation power ($P_{opt}=0$), $\tau_{1}$ can be considered as the lifetime of the excited state \cite{G2For,CrSat}.
-The linear fit in Fig. \ref{LevelAnti}(e) yields a lifetime for E$_1$ (E$_3$) of about 3.33$~\pm$0.2$~$ns (4.4$~\pm$0.3$~$ns).
+Fitting parameter $\tau_1$ describes a two-level system considering transitions between the ground and excited state.
+Assuming a single excited state, $\tau_1$ can be linearly approximated as indicated in Fig.~\ref{LevelAnti}(e). $1/\tau_1$ shows a linear power dependence and can be considered as the lifetime of the excited state at zero optical excitation power ($P_{\rm opt}=0$)~\cite{G2For,CrSat}.
+The linear fit in Fig.~\ref{LevelAnti}(e) yields a lifetime for E$_1$ (E$_3$) of about 3.33$~\pm$0.2$~$ns (4.4$~\pm$0.3$~$ns).

 The second fitting parameter, $\tau_2$, reflects the behavior of the metastable state.
-The fit in Fig. \ref{LevelAnti}(f) reveals a lifetime, $\tau_{2}(0)$, of the metastable state of 675$~\pm$100$~$ns (900$~\pm$200$~$ns) for E$_1$ (E$_3$).
+The fit in Fig.~\ref{LevelAnti}(f) reveals a lifetime, $\tau_{2}(0)$, of the metastable state of 675$~\pm$100$~$ns (900$~\pm$200$~$ns) for E$_1$ (E$_3$).

-The third parameter of Eq. \ref{eq:g2}, $\alpha$, plotted in Fig. \ref{LevelAnti}(g) for E$_{1}$ and E$_{3}$, represents a fitting parameter to account for the non-radiative transitions via the metastable state and required for derivation of the emitters rate equations in Supplement 1.
+The third parameter of Eq.~\ref{eq:g2}, $\alpha$, plotted in Fig.~\ref{LevelAnti}(g) for E$_{1}$ and E$_{3}$, accounts for the nonradiative decays and transitions via the metastable state. $\alpha$ reveals the bunching of an emitter and thus is an indicator of the probability of intersystem crossing.
+Fig.~\ref{LevelAnti}(g) reveals that E$_1$ acts at low optical excitation power as a two-level system, while E$_3$ is strongly bunched characteristic for a three-level system with intersystem crossing.

-Additional fluorescence lifetime measurements support the 3-level model.
-Under pulsed excitation an excited state will decay exponentially ($I(t)=\exp{(-t/\tau)}$).
-A single exponential equation fits the decay rate of one single state with a time-dependent PL intensity term, $I(t)$, and with a fitting parameter $\tau$ which represents the lifetime of the spectrally detectable excited state.
-Fig. \ref{Int}(b) shows the excited state lifetime measurement (wavelength: 532$~$nm, pulse length: 1$~$ns, frequency: 40$~$MHz).
+Additional fluorescence lifetime measurements support the three-level model.
+Under pulsed excitation an excited state will decay exponentially [$I(t)\sim\exp{(-t/\tau)}$].
+A single-exponential equation fits the decay rate of one single state with a time-dependent PL intensity term, $I(t)$, and with a fitting parameter $\tau$ that represents the lifetime of the spectrally detectable excited state.
+Fig.~\ref{Int}(b) shows the excited state lifetime measurement (wavelength, 532$~$nm; pulse length, 1$~$ns; frequency, 40$~$MHz).
 The optimized single-exponential fit indicates that there is only one excited state with a lifetime of 3.45$~\pm$0.1$~$ns for E$_1$ and 4.65$~\pm$0.3$~$ns for E$_3$.
-The measured lifetimes differ with the obtained fitting of $\tau_1$ and $\tau_2$ of the power dependent g$^2$($\tau$), shown in Fig. \ref{LevelAnti}(e), by only 0.2$~$ns well within the error, supporting that a 3-level system is a suitable model for the investigated emitters.
+The measured lifetimes differ with the obtained fitting of $\tau_1$ and $\tau_2$ of the power-dependent g$^2$($\tau$), shown in Fig.~\ref{LevelAnti}(e), by only 0.2$~$ns, well within the error, supporting that a three-level system is a suitable model for the investigated emitters.